 Powell’s apocalyptic vision resonates in the ideology and rhetoric of the contemporary far-right, where although the ‘matter of this imagining is historical, the form is still that of myth' (Nairn, 1970: 11).
 The modern idolisation of Powell draws on the same currents of mythopoeia, a yearning for the past and the manipulation and co-option of ideology, religion, and fantasy into openly racist and ethno-nationalist messages.
 The politics of the far-right are wholly reliant on the nostalgic and homogenous concepts of ‘nation’ and ‘ethnicity’ as primary non-changing entities.
 This nostalgic and mythic form of nationalism has come, here, to be intellectually represented through Powell.
 The idolisation is subsequently mythologized through the Powell mobile.

 The re-emergence or resurgence of anti-immigrant sentiment associated with Powell is exemplified by the social media hashtag #Enochwasright.
 Powell’s rhetoric appeals to those who feel or claim that their culture, heritage and identity is under threat from high levels of immigration.
-The representation of Powell has provided succour to the neuroses of popular racism and white minoritisation, that has been justified by reference to nostalgic sentiments of English nationalism and patriotism (Kenny and Pearce, 2019).
+The representation of Powell has provided succour to the neuroses of popular racism and white minoritisation, that has been justified with reference to nostalgic sentiments of English nationalism and patriotism (Kenny and Pearce, 2019).
 To Generation Identity, Powell offered a legitimacy to the ‘alternative’ voice in politics.
 Powell was, or is, an acceptable totem on the right, whose infamous speech that fuelled violent racist rhetoric forms a foundation for the contemporary rise of the far-right.
 It is clear to see how the purchase of the car was in itself political but it was also intended as a mythopoeic spectacle, where the car is nothing more than an ephemeral artefact that is intended to serve as a conduit channelling the ideological and rhetorical energy of Powell and his strain of ethno-nationalism back into popular consciousness (Gilroy, 2012).
-Here, the mundanity of an object is imbued with the symbolic and representative power of Powell’s ‘rivers of blood’ speech that continues to cause controversy (Sweney, 2018).
+Here, the mundanity of an object is imbued with the symbolic and representative power of Powell’s ‘rivers of blood speech’ that continues to cause controversy (Sweney, 2018).
 As Stuart Hall commented on the thirtieth anniversary of the speech:

 One of Powell's greatest gifts was a populist racist rhetoric which, in an era of pragmatism, spoke straight to the nation's fears, frustrations, to the national collective unconscious and its darkest hopes and fears.
 It was a torpedo delivered straight to the boiler-room of consensus politics.
 (1998: 15)